kiwitf2/vsh_addons/README.md

   - If RED has the point and Hale doesn't do any damage to RED for 30 seconds, an additional 1.05 multiplier is added onto the health drain *each second*.
     - For example This means a $1.05^{15} = 2.08$ multiplier to the health drain per tick after 45 seconds of not dealing damage.
 The multiplier resets to 1.0 once Hale deals damage.
     - The reverse is also true if Hale owns the point and the mercs don't deal damage to Hale for 30 seconds; Hale's health will regenerate faster via a similar multiplier.
+    - This multiplier resets the moment the team that has the point takes damage from the other team.
   - These changes prevent either side from getting an undeserved victory, as the opponent still has a *slim* chance of winning after the capture.
   - Capturing the point produces exciting gameplay to finish a round as opposed to a sudden cutoff.